Anjok07/ultimatevocalremovergui/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots to help explain your problem and annotate the images.

 **Desktop (please complete the following information):**
  - OS: [e.g. iOS]
- - Browser [e.g. chrome, safari]
- - Version [e.g. 22]

 **Additional context**
 Add any other context about the problem here.